Rick Sutherland: Clicking on Success

 By James Florence, Diamond Certified Resource Reporter

 CAMPBELL — Following a successful career in the tire business, Rick Sutherland decided to start from scratch in an entirely new industry.
-“I started in the tire retail business when I was a teenager and worked my way up to being an owner of a chain, which I subsequently grew to 25 Bay Area locations,” he recounts.
+“I started in the tire retail business when I was a teenager and worked my way up to being a co-owner of a chain, which my partner and I subsequently grew to 25 Bay Area locations,” he recounts.
 “After selling my company in 1999, I found myself retired at 43 years old.
 After about six months, I realized I needed to get involved in something else.”

 As he mulled over his options, Rick narrowed in on what he perceived to be an opportunity in the computer service field.
-“As someone who’d been using computers for a long time, I’d always felt there was a lack of support for consumers and small businesses when it came to their technology, so I thought that might be a good business to get into.
-I started out by hiring one technician, and since then, I’ve grown the business and expanded to 40 locations.”
+“As someone who’d been using computers for a long time, I’d always felt there was a lack of support for consumers and small businesses when it came to their technology needs, so I thought that might be a good business to get into.
+I started out by hiring one technician, and since then, I’ve grown the business and expanded to more than 25 locations in six states.”

 Today, as owner of ClickAway, Rick says his favorite part of his job is keeping score.
 “For me, running a business is like running a sports team, with sales and productivity being our scoreboard.
 In both sports and business, staying competitive is key, which is why I put a lot of effort into analyzing growth and motivating our team to keep going.
 It’s just fun for me to watch our team succeed and put up good numbers on the scoreboard.”